 Umschalter, Wahlschalter, und Übergangswiderstand

-Das Umschalter ist das Hochgeschwindigkeitsschaltelement, das die eigentliche Stromübertragung zwischen den Anzapfungen durchführt.
+Der Umschalter ist das Hochgeschwindigkeitsschaltelement, das die eigentliche Stromübertragung zwischen den Anzapfungen durchführt.
 Es arbeitet in Verbindung mit Übergangswiderstände (or reactors in some designs) that temporarily bridge two adjacent taps during the switching process, limiting circulating current and preventing momentary open-circuit conditions.
-Das selector switch pre-selects the target tap position under a no-current condition before the diverter switch completes the current transfer at high speed.
+Der selector switch pre-selects the target tap position under a no-current condition before the diverter switch completes the current transfer at high speed.

 Motor Drive Mechanism and Spring Energy Storage